Need a Criminal Law lawyer in QLD?

-Perjury is the deliberate giving of false testimony in a judicial proceeding.
-In Queensland the offence of perjury is codified in the Criminal Code 1899.
+Perjury is the deliberate giving of false testimony in a judicial proceeding and represents one of the most serious offences against the administration of justice.
+In Queensland, the offence of perjury is codified in the Criminal Code 1899, providing clear statutory guidance on what constitutes this crime.
 If a person is lawfully sworn in as a witness, they can be found guilty of perjury if they knowingly make a false statement that could affect the outcome of the proceeding.
 This is the case whether the person is an adult or a child.
 Perjury is a very serious offence as it is capable of undermining the integrity of the judicial system and resulting in miscarriages of justice.
+The Queensland courts take perjury charges extremely seriously, recognising that false testimony can lead to wrongful convictions, acquittals of guilty parties, and erosion of public confidence in the legal system.

 The offence of perjury

 Under Section 123 of the Criminal Code 1899, a person who knowingly gives false testimony during a judicial proceeding about a matter that is material to the proceeding commits perjury.
 Perjury can be committed in oral or written statements and regardless of the form of oath or affirmation the witness took.
-Perjury can be committed regardless of whether the witness was a competent witness and regardless of whether the statements made were admissible or not.
+The law recognises that perjury can be committed regardless of whether the witness was a competent witness and regardless of whether the statements made were admissible or not.

-A judicial proceeding is not limited to court and tribunal hearing but also includes administrative and investigative proceedings such as those performed by the Queensland Crime Commission (QCC).
+A judicial proceeding is not limited to court and tribunal hearings but also includes administrative and investigative proceedings such as those performed by the Queensland Crime Commission (QCC).
+This broad definition encompasses proceedings before magistrates, judges, coroners, arbitrators, and other statutory bodies with investigative powers.
+The legislation recognises that the integrity of all formal legal processes must be protected, not just traditional courtroom proceedings.

 What must be proven?